Apple iOS 8 review

 iOS 8 review: Which iPads & iPhones can run iOS 8?

 We've looked at this in more depth in a separate article - Will my iPad or iPhone be able to run iOS 8?
 But to sum it up: the iPhone 4s and later, the iPad 2 and later, both iPad minis and the iPod touch 5G will all be able to run iOS 8.
-Plus, of course, any new iOS devices launched in the rest of 2014 - the iPhone 6 and iPhone 6 Plus both have iOS 8 preinstalled, and the iPad 6, iPad Pro (assuming it doesn't run Mac OS X instead - that's one of the rumours) and/or iPad mini 3 will run iOS 8 too if and when those devices are launched.
+Plus, of course, all the new iOS devices launched in 2014 - the iPhone 6 and iPhone 6 Plus both have iOS 8 preinstalled, as do the iPad Air 2 and iPad mini 3.

 iOS 8 review: Will my iPad or iPhone get slower if I update to iOS 8?